laca-is/MASPY/README.md

 ![MASPY Logo](/docs/imgs/MASPY_LOGO.png)

-*MASPY* is a `Python` library which aims to ease the development of a Multi-Agent Systems based on the BDI paradigm.
+*MASPY* is a `Python` Framework which aims to ease the development of a Multi-Agent Systems based on the BDI paradigm.
 In this paradigm, an agent will contain *Beliefs*, its knowledge, *Desire*, its wants, and *Intentions*, how it will achieve their wants.